owent/WP-Code-Highlight.js/README.md

 To make you easier to migrate from [SyntaxHilighter][5] and [Google Prettify][6] to [Highlight.js][4], this plugin will provide some compatible mode so that you need not to change any code on your old web pages.
 They will be converted automaticly.

-At the same time, [**WP Code Highlight.js**][7] also allow you to set options of [Highlight.js][4] in the setting page of your wordpress.
+[**WP Code Highlight.js**][7] also allow you to set options of [Highlight.js][4] in the setting page of your wordpress.
 And we also provide some other useful options.For example, you can use only common language package

 #### Usage:
 Install from wordpress